browserify/factor-bundle/readme.markdown

   -o  Output FILE or CMD that maps to a corresponding entry file at the same
       index.
 CMDs are executed with $FILE set to the corresponding input file.
-      Optionally specify a function that return a writable stream.
+      Optionally specify a function that returns a valid value for this argument.

   -e  Entry file to use, overriding the entry files listed in the original
       bundle.